 Democrats in Congress have rejected proposals that would benefit the Dreamers on multiple occasions.
 Why?
 Because each of these bills would have provided funding for the Wall and additional border security.
 If their past behavior is any indication, they will likely reject Trump’s current offer.

 If this happens, it could widen the divide between Democrats who are serious about helping DACA recipients and those who are only focused on impeding Trump’s agenda.
-In the end, it is these Dreamers – along with Americans who wish to protect the southern border – who will suffer.We value your comments!
-Please weigh in on our comment section below.
+In the end, it is these Dreamers – along with Americans who wish to protect the southern border – who will suffer.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com